danielmcheng1/danielmcheng1.github.io/scaling-systems.md

 1. Each service can be scaled independently: If newsfeed is the most popular feature today, scale that service up (without incurring costs for the account microservice)
 2. Each feature can be deployed separately: If the Messenger teams wants to deploy a new photo sharing feature, they do not have to take down the entire system, which might happen in a monolithic system

 Again, there are tradeoffs with having to coordinate between these microservices.
-Such a system may also make it harder to release features that span multiple services.
+This setup may also make it harder to release features that span multiple services.
 All of these should be considered in designing the architecture for your system.